jerryUNSW/fraud_detect/GroupReport.md

   </tr>
 </table>

+With these two predictors, we build the following decision tree.
+As shown in the tree below, all the leaf nodes have pure labels (either all frauds or all normal).
+It means that this tree is able to classify all the incoming cases correctly.
+This is not surpirsing and it vadlidates our assumption that a customer's identity does not change over time.
+The classifier can be built on as little as the first 5% of the dataset and still produce this result, because it would have enough claim history of customers to know if a claim associated with a customer ID is fraud or not.
+In reality, if the fraudulent activities become more complex, the classifier needs more features to make correct predictions.
+However, we believe this model mimics how companies process frauds in the short run: when the majority of claims are made by existing customers, looking at the claim history is the rational choice.

 <center>
 <img src="tree.png" width="350" height="350"/>
 </center>

-##### 4.2.2
+##### 4.2.2 Subproblem 2

+In this section, the claim history of each customer is not considered.
+We focus on giving customers correct labels instead of incoming cases.
+If a customer in this dataset has never made a false claim, the label "normal" is assigned.
+Otherwise,

-In this part, a Random Forest classifier is built to predict frauds.
+In this part, a Random Forest classifier is built to predict fraudulent customers.
 Random Forests are less biased and can produce more consistent results.
 The results are equally easy to interpret.
 Since it is a bit more complicated than a single decision tree, the optimal parameters of a Random Forest need to be decided.
 First we need to find out how many decision trees we need to grow in order to effectively reduce bias.
 In theory the more trees we have, the more consistent the results will be.
 However, a model too complicated would take too long to fit and need more data.

 Follwing is a result from a one-dimensional grid-search.
 For each number of trees, we calculate the performance metric, area under ROC curve (later referred to as ROC score) from cross validation.
 <center>